-It can be seen from Figure 12 that for buffer sizes above 10% of the bandwidth-delay product, the new protocols uniformly achieve better throughput than standard TCP.
+It can be seen from Fig. 12 that for buffer sizes above 10% of the bandwidth-delay product, the new protocols uniformly achieve better throughput than standard TCP.
 Observe, however, that in all cases the throughput falls rapidly when the buffer size becomes less than about 3% of the bandwidth-delay product (or less than about 8% BDP in the case of FAST-TCP).
-It can be seen from the packet loss measurements in Figure 12 that the drop in link utilisation corresponds to a substantial (around two orders of magnitude) rise in packet loss rate.
+It can be seen from the packet loss measurements in Fig. 12 that the drop in link utilization corresponds to a substantial (around two orders of magnitude) rise in packet loss rate.

-The drop in link utilisation appears to be associated with an increased incidence of packet bursts flooding the buffer when it becomes very small.
-In this example a 2% BDP buffer is only 13 packets while a 1% BDP buffer is only 6 packets, compared to a BDP of 683 packets.
+The drop in link utilization appears to be associated with an increased incidence of packet bursts flooding the buffer when it becomes very small.
+In this example, a 2% BDP buffer is only 13 packets, while a 1% BDP buffer is only six packets, compared with a BDP of 683 packets.
 Delayed acking leads to many back-to-back pairs of data packets being sent.
 Growth of the flow cwnd's leads to injection of new packets following receipt of an ACK, thereby also generating regular packet triples.
-In fact we have observed frequent transmission of 6-10 packets per ACK, presumably due to end host scheduling granularity - the 1ms clock tick used corresponds to approximately eight 1500 byte packets at 100Mb/s.
-Since the packet streams of two flows are aggregated at the router, we therefore have that bursts of 1-2% BDP at the router are common.
-It is interesting to note that, despite the more aggressive nature of Scalable TCP, HS-TCP, BIC-TCP and H-TCP, the corresponding threshold in queue size below which throughput rapidly falls is similar to that for Standard TCP.
+In fact, we have observed frequent transmission of six to ten packets per ACK, presumably due to end host scheduling granularity-the 1-ms clock tick used corresponds to approximately eight 1500-byte packets at 100 Mb/s.
+Since the packet streams of two flows are aggregated at the router, we therefore have that bursts of 1%-2% BDP at the router are common.
+It is interesting to note that, despite the more aggressive nature of scalable-TCP, HS-TCP, BIC-TCP, and H-TCP, the corresponding threshold in queue size below which throughput rapidly falls is similar to that for standard TCP.
 This suggests that this short time-scale burst structure of the packet stream is largely unaffected by the changes introduced in these congestion control algorithms.

 Fig. 12.
-Aggregate throughput (top) and packet loss (bottom) of two competing TCP flows with 100Mbit/sec bottleneck bandwidth.
-Both flows have end-to-end round-trip propagation delays of 82ms.
-BDP is 683 packets.
+Aggregate throughput (top) and packet loss (bottom) of two competing TCP flows with 100-Mb/s bottleneck bandwidth.
+Both flows have end-to-end round-trip propagation delays of 82 ms. BDP is 683 packets.

-In the case of FAST-TCP, rate-pacing is used but the accuracy of the pacing is limited by end host scheduling granularity.
-At 100Mb/s it takes 0.12ms to transmit a 1500 byte packet and 0.24ms to transmit a packet pair, whereas the scheduling granularity is on the order of 1ms.
-Pacing therefore has only a limited impact in the context of the buffer sizes considered here.
-In addition, as noted previously two FAST flows will attempt to maintain a standing queue of f{α} packets, with $f{\alpha} = 8$ packets at 10Mb/s and 20 packets at 100Mb/s.
+In the case of FAST-TCP, rate pacing is used, but the accuracy of the pacing is limited by end host scheduling granularity.
+At 100 Mb/s, it takes 0.12 ms to transmit a 1500-byte packet and 0.24 ms to transmit a packet pair, whereas the scheduling granularity is on the order of 1 ms. Pacing, therefore, has only a limited impact in the context of the buffer sizes considered here.
+In addition, as noted previously, two FAST flows will attempt to maintain a standing queue of f{α} packets, with $f{\alpha}=8$ packets at 10 Mb/s and 20 packets at 100 Mb/s.
 This standing queue reduces the space within the router buffer to accommodate packet bursts.
-Hence, a 5% BDP buffer of 34 packets i.e. a similar effective buffer size to that at which the throughput of the other congestion control algorithms collapses.
+Hence, a 5% BDP buffer of 34 packets may be reduced to an effective buffer of only 14 packets i.e., a similar effective buffer size to that at which the throughput of the other congestion control algorithms collapses.